Connecting the Dots: UV-Bright Companions of Little Red Dots as Lyman-Werner Sources Enabling Direct Collapse Black Hole Formation: Structural Modeling and SED Decomposition

 This decomposition enables us to quantify the relative contributions of the compact red source and the nearby companions across wavelength.
 We perform this SED decomposition for all systems, shift each to the rest frame, and normalize by the total SED flux at the Balmer break (rest-frame 0.3645~$\mu$m), as shown in the right panel.
 We interpolate each component's template onto a common logarithmic rest-frame wavelength grid spanning 0.05–0.7~$\mu$m with 800 points.
 The shaded regions present the 16th–84th percentile range computed at each wavelength across the sample.
 The solid curves show the median of the distribution.
 For LRDs with more than one companion, the blue curve represents the sum.
 The stacked rest-frame SEDs reveal a consistent picture: the red components dominate at $\lambda_{\rm rest} \gtrsim 0.4$~$\mu$m with steeply rising continua, while the companions contribute primarily at UV wavelengths ($\lambda_{\rm rest} \lesssim 0.3$~$\mu$m) with relatively flat spectra.
 The companions are therefore best interpreted as young, star-forming systems with modest stellar masses (typically of order $\sim10^{8}$–$10^{9}\msun$, with a mean for the total sample of $\langle \log (M_\star/\msun)\rangle = 8.8$).
 Some individual cases can reach higher inferred stellar masses, such as UNCOVER-45924 ("Monster" LRD), with a stellar mass of $\sim10^{10.2}\msun$, despite separating the UV emission from the red component.
 This remains lower than the mass inferred when the full SED, including the Balmer break, is fit \citep[$\sim10^{10.9}\msun$][]{Labbe2024}.
 Another massive example is JADES-68797, with $M_*\sim10^{10.5}\msun$.

-We note that the stacked red-component SED is generally less steep than the individual strongly lensed cases (which are more comparable to the \textit{Cliff}).
-This likely reflects residual blending with surrounding stellar light, either from the host galaxy or nearby companions (see Discussion Section \ref{sec:discussion_concordancepicture}), which is difficult to fully remove in unlensed systems.
+We note that the stacked red component SED is generally less steep than the individual strongly lensed cases (which are more comparable to \textit{The Cliff}).
+This likely reflects residual blending with surrounding stellar light, from either the host galaxy or nearby companions (see Discussion Section \ref{sec:discussion_concordancepicture}), which is difficult to fully remove in unlensed systems.

 Together, the SEDs from the companions and projected separations derived here provide the observational inputs required to estimate the local LW radiation field experienced by the compact red components, which we quantify in the next section.